Straag Rod Book 1: Fate Goes Ever As it Must, Part 1

 “Is it finished?”
 Haming heard his ma ask from the cooking fire when his da walked in.
 His da looked pensive as he set his axe against their weathered dining table and took his seat.

 “Eggs?”
 He asked, rubbing his face, like he was suddenly tired or something.
 He moved his tough, muscled arms out of the way just in time for Haming’s mother to slide a wooden trencher of still-bubbling fried eggs at his place.
 Nice and runny, just like the ones Haming was working on.
 His da smiled and sighed.
 “Thanks, Mattie, just what I needed.”
 Her name was Matlara, but all in Helgen called her Mattie for short, including da.
 In fact, da was the one who started it.
 It was only shorter by a syllable, but it was still shorter, so easier to say, Haming guessed.

 “Is it finished?”
 Haming repeated, as curious as ever.
 That got a stern look from da and Haming noticed how similar he looked to Grand da then.
 Only with red hair, much younger, and far less ornery living in his Nordic features.
 But no one in Skyrim was as ornery as Froki Whetted-Blade, the huntsman of the Rift mountains, the legend who took down the old Guardian Bear all by himself, with nothing but a bow.
 Grand da had skin that was like tanned leather, it was so lined and seasoned from the wind and frost bite of his hard life.
-He lived like a hawk high in the mountains, said it brought him closer to Kyne.
+'Kyne's kisses' he would say.
+He lived like a hawk high in the mountains, said it brought him closer to the goddess.

 His da reached for his tankard of fresh coffee, added a bit of cream and a small sprinkle of the good white sugar, took a sip, and then eyed him.